 1. Player Level: It makes sense to know your level before purchasing a racket.
 If you are just getting started, it’s better to go with a budget-friendly durable racket like Dynamic Shuttle Sports Ares Red 68.
 You can choose any other racket from our list if you are a medium or advanced level player.

 2. Weight: Sometimes, you might encounter words like 3U, 4G & so on.
 These are all the weight categories of a racket.
 Take a look:

 - 2U: 90-94 g.

 The power delivered by a racquet is directly proportional to its mass.
-This means a 2U racquet will smash more heavy shots as compared to 5U.
+In this sense, a 2U racquet will smash more heavy shots as compared to 5U.
 Similarly, a 5U racket is considered more suitable for kids and females because it is light.
 A 2U and 3U racket performs better for singles, whereas 4U is better for doubles.
-But it’s not a rule of thumb, you might also want to check other facts mentioned below.
+But it’s not a rule of thumb, and you might also want to check other facts mentioned below.

-Normally, heavyweight rackets cause fatigue or pain in the arm of new comers due to fewer exercises.
-A 5U or 4U racket is considered good for newbies which is light and easy to handle.
+Commonly, heavyweight rackets cause fatigue or pain in the arm of newcomers due to fewer exercises.
+A 5U or 4U racket is considered suitable for newbies, which is light and easy to handle.